tim-pan/Bird_classification_CUB/README.md

 # VRDL_HW1
 ---
-for TA: if you want to reproduce the submission just jump the last part.
+for TA: if you want to reproduce the submission just jump to the last part.
 ---
 ## task
 bird category classification([CUB dataset 2010](http://www.vision.caltech.edu/visipedia/CUB-200.html))